 If you're yet to build up a client base, signing up to freelance agencies is a good first step to take.
 You'll gain access to clients in a range of locations, offering plenty of freelance jobs and contract work to choose from.
 Consider the following when starting your search:

 - Find a Freelancer - the directory for FreelanceUK, specialising in creative and media-related professions.

-- Freelancer - You can choose between fixed-price and hourly projects, and local and international jobs.
+- Freelancer - choose between fixed-price and hourly projects, and local and international jobs.
 It's free to join and you can bid on up to eight projects per month.

 - Freelancers in the UK - hosts a range of freelancers, from graphic designers to sound engineers, as well as a blog full of useful advice and support.

 - PeoplePerHour.com - includes a communication service between client and freelancer, with instant messaging and a secure payment method.
 An artificial intelligence system matches your skills to projects, and you can send up to 15 quotes per month for free.

 - Upwork - jobs are available in hundreds of categories, and a payment protection plan means you'll always be paid for work on time.
-You can join for free, or upgrade to a Plus account (including features such as a customised URL and higher visibility when bidding for jobs) for $10 (approx. £8) per month.
+You can join for free, or upgrade to a Plus account.